EU Commission proposes measures to curb microplastic pollution from pellets

 Measures proposed include prevention to avoid any spills of plastic pellets, which are small granules used in the plastics manufacturing process.
 Other suggested measures include containment of spilled pellets to make sure they do not pollute the environment and cleaning up afterwards, if a spill has occurred.

-"Today's proposal aims to ensure that all operators handling pellets in the EU take the necessary precautionary measures," the EU Commission, the bloc's executive, said in a statement.
+Between 52,000 and 184,000 metric tons of pellets are released in the environment every year due to mishandling throughout the entire supply chain, the Commission said in the statement.

-"Currently, between 52,000 and 184,000 (metric) tons of pellets are released in the environment each year due to mishandling throughout the entire supply chain."
+"With these new rules, we are aiming to reduce this figure by 74%," Virginijus Sinkevicius, EU environment commissioner told Reuters.

-The Commission expects to reduce pellet release by up to 74% with the new proposed precautionary measures.
+"We are only going with the pellets this time because it's the most solid data we have...The work doesn't stop here.
+It's a first step.
+Our aim is to decrease microplastics (pollution) by 30% by 2030."

 It is now up to the EU's 27 member states and the European Parliament to negotiate and approve draft measures.